Tudor Postelnicu: Biography

 Following his Securitate stint, he served as Interior Minister in the Constantin Dăscălescu cabinet.
 In November 1979, he joined the PCR's central committee, and was a supplementary member of its political executive committee (CPEx) from November 1984 to December 1989.
 He also sat in the Great National Assembly for Teleorman and then Prahova County from March 1980 to December 1989.
 Political scientist Vladimir Tismăneanu describes him as part of a group of "deeply subservient" and "utterly incompetent" figures with whom dictator Nicolae Ceaușescu surrounded himself in the 1980s.

 Postelnicu was arrested during the 1989 Revolution, on the night of 22–23 December.
 Tried at the Bucharest Military Tribunal, he was sentenced in February 1990 to life imprisonment and confiscation of all his personal property, for complicity in genocide.
 The well-publicised proceedings have been described as a "show trial"; Postelnicu and three other prominent defendants pleaded guilty after delivering rehearsed, self-critical testimony that they later renounced.
 The phrase he used to explain his actions became famous: "Am fost un dobitoc!" ("I was an idiot").
 In April 1993, upon a request by the state prosecutor, the Supreme Court of Justice annulled the earlier sentence, instead convicting him of complicity in aggravated manslaughter and attempted manslaughter, and reducing his sentence to seven years' imprisonment and eight years' deprivation of civic rights.
 That month, a new trial began; he and eight others were charged with carrying out Ceaușescu's orders for the summary execution of three people who attempted to hijack a bus to the West in 1981.
 The Bucharest Military Tribunal convicted all nine in 1993.
 In 1994, the court accepted his personal request for conditional release on grounds of health.
 He was again incarcerated from January 1998 to October 1999, when he was granted conditional release a second time.
-Postelnicu died in a Bucharest hospital in 2017, following a long illness that left him attached to a ventilator near the end of his life.
+Postelnicu died at the Carol Davila Military Hospital in Bucharest in 2017, following a long illness that left him attached to a ventilator near the end of his life.
 He was buried at Ghencea Cemetery.